 In Corsica, distances may take much longer to cover than you may expect.
 Most roads are narrow and winding, sometimes flanked by dizzying drops or vertical rock faces.

-The average driving time will oscillate around 35km/h unless you use the east coast’s principle T11-RT10 route running in a straight line from Bastia in the north to Bonifacio on the island’s southern tip.
+The average driving time will oscillate around 35km/h unless you use the east coast’s principal T11-RT10 route running in a straight line from Bastia in the north to Bonifacio on the island’s southern tip.

 When creating your Corsican itinerary, take into account these challenging driving conditions and their impact on the travelling speed.
 Try to plan as little time as possible in the car, or treat the journey as a scenic road trip.
 Seek out attractions and picturesque spots along the way where you can stop and enjoy an entertaining break.
-Luckily, Corsica brims with unforgettable scenic drives.
+Luckily, Corsica brims with amazing scenic drives.

 Driving in Corsica – tips and scenic routes ideas